 - Simulation Education Program

 In 2004, Banner made a commitment to use simulation training to further improve the quality care of care for its patients throughout Banner.
 Today, we have an extensive simulation-learning program throughout seven states.
-From an active mobile program in its Western Region to multiple training centers to its flagship center in Mesa, Ariz.
+From an active mobile program in its Western Region to multiple training centers to its flagship center in Mesa, Arizona.
 Banner is a national leader in educational and learning support for employees and health care providers.

-Banner Health is a leading provider of well-trained and highly skilled physicians through medical education programs at Banner Good Samaritan Medical Center in Phoenix, and at North Colorado Medical Center in Greeley, Colo.
+Banner Health is a leading provider of well-trained and highly skilled physicians through medical education programs at Banner – University Medical Center Phoenix, in Arizona, and at North Colorado Medical Center in Greeley, Colorado.
 These programs train more than 300 doctors annually.

 In response to the ongoing shortage of key health care workers, Banner Health has developed the Banner Center for Health Careers as a long-term initiative to create a pool of qualified clinical professionals in nursing and other hard-to-fill areas such as pharmacy, medical imaging and respiratory therapy.